For Index of Brides, CLICK

 speeches were made by Surgeon-Major Neilson and the Hon.
 M. Kirkpatrick After dinner the Major was greatly

-surprised at receiving a congratulatory address from his charger, “King
+surprised at receiving a congratulatory address from his charger, “King Tom.”
+It was in French, nicely printed in gold on

-beautiful silver moths.
+moths.
 Shortly after

 midnight, a band consisting of horns, bugles and

-drums, serenaded Miss Carruthers, and made night
+drums, serenaded Miss Carruthers, and made night hideous with their terrific

-music of the big drum was particularly remarkable for its very independent
+din.
+The music of the big drum was

-and irregular time, and invited anything but sweet repose.
+invited anything but sweet repose.
 Major Short’s

 brother officers gave him a handsome hammered silver smoking tray and a